Bavarian Food in Munich – Classic Dishes, Hearty Portions and Local Words on the Menu

 Snacks / cold dishes

-The most important and world-famous „Brotzeit“ is of course the Weißwurst.
-According to old tradition it should be eaten until 12 o’clock in the morning.
-In the rules there is an oven-fresh pretzel (Brezn) and a beer, usually often wheat beer (Weißbier).
+The most famous Bavarian “Brotzeit” is the Weißwurst.
+According to tradition it should be eaten before noon.
+Typically it comes with a fresh pretzel (Brezn) and beer – often wheat beer (Weißbier).

 Bavarian Leberkäse; Picture: © PeJo – Fotolia.com

-Swollen ones are fried white sausages without skin (also sometimes called wool sausages).
+Swollen ones are fried white sausages without skin (sometimes called wool sausages).

-A very popular cheese in Bavaria is Obatzda, a dressed camembert with onion, chives and caraway.
+A very popular cheese in Bavaria is Obatzda – a dressed Camembert mixed with onion, chives and often a bit of caraway.

 Kommentar hinterlassen